Tuesday 30.5.2017 270km Total: 270km #1 441km Total: 441km 1.75km Total: 1.75km

 This is the first trip I'm not travelling entirely by my own accord because I've booked a trip with SMC Travel to the Isle of man TT-Races.

-I started planning this trip in February and realized early on that's when I should have started planning... if I had intended to go next year.
+I started planning this trip in February and realised early on that's when I should have started planning... if I had intended to go next year.

 I finally head out in the rain and the whole trip is pretty much and orgy of boredom, 2/3 in it's practically a monsoon.

-I stop for lunch at Vårgårda Rasta and there I can pour about a decilitre of water out of each boot, I really need to do something about that because I'm completely dry apart from that.
+I stop for lunch at Vårgårda Rasta and there I can pour about a decilitre of water out of each boot, I really need to do something about that because I'm completely dry apart from my feet.

 After I've finished my lunch and still have plenty of time until the meet up I use the hand dryer in the bathroom so dry my socks and shoes.

 Considering that it's still pouring down it's pretty futile but at least I was a bit more dry a very short while.

 I ride the rest of the way and meet with a rather large crowd on the terminal even though I was pretty early.

 In total we'll be 22 travellers and they seem like nice guys and girls all around.

 After riding onto the ferry and checking in to the cabins which I'll be sharing with a guy named Nisse from Västerås which I'll also be sharing a room with on Isle of man we meet up in the bar.